 Heading to Gillman Barracks?
 Immerse yourself in art, dining and drinking experiences, and fun events for the family.

-We admit Gillman Barracks doesn’t quite qualify as a neighbourhood but this trending enclave in Singapore with multiple art galleries is the go-to spot for those seeking a dose of contemporary art (with a side of good eateries).
+We admit Gillman Barracks doesn’t quite qualify as a neighbourhood but this trending enclave in Singapore with multiple art galleries is the go-to spot for those seeking a dose of contemporary art (with a side of good food).
 Oh, and creative art enthusiasts can also keep a lookout for exciting events.
 Here’s what you need to know about this ex-deserted colonial barracks turned hip hotspot.

-Guide to Gillman Barracks: Food & drinks
+Gillman Barracks guide: Food & drinks

 2. The Naked Finn